thecodeassassin/influxdb.com/content/docs/v0.9/advanced_topics/upgrading.md

 title: Upgrading from previous versions
 ---

-# Upgrading from 0.8 to 0.9
+# Upgrading from 0.8.8 to 0.9

-This is a work in progress.
+Work is currently in progress on an upgrade path to 0.9 from 0.8.8.

+This page will be updated in the coming weeks with more information.